natemella/Paper/Paper/manuscript.md

 **Graph 4**
 ![](../Graphs/most_predictive_datatypesolo.png)

+TODO:
 Graph 4 caption:
  - The top performing data type was significantly different for each algorithm.
 There was a high variety in data type performance.
 Clinical data on average was significantly higher than the other data types individually

 **Graph 5**
 ![](../Graphs/combination_difference.png)
-(Need to split into differing facets)
+(Need to split into differing facets or add labels)

 Graph 5 caption:
  - As you combine data types, you can see that certain algorithms increase performance while others decrease.
 The highest average performing algorithm is glmnet.
 The x axis shows the number of combinations.
 Combinations were unique for each algorithm.
+Values above _____ represent statistically significant.

 **Computational insights from top-performing algorithms.**
 Glmnet is made to handle wide data frames.
 Zero values are excluded from the data set in order to be more memory effecient.
 Therefore, the increase in data does not negatively affect the algorithm as much.
 We also observed that binary features such as somatic mutation data did extremely well.
-The algorithm that reached the highest total AUROC was xgboost.
-Xgboost is designed to
+The algorithm that reached the highest total AUROC was eXtreme Gradient Boosting (Xgboost).
+Xgboost is designed to ________

 **Conclusion**
  - The best combination of data types and algorithm is unique for each cancer type.
 The safest, cheapest data type option with effective AUROC values is clinical features.
+On average you can significantly increase the accuracy of predictions by using Glmnet and xgboost.
+When we tested our hypothesis on three untested algorithms we found ______.

 \newpage